JJLongoria/aura-helper-sfdx/README.md

     -t | --type <MetadataTypeName>[,<MetadataTypeName>...]
 Describe the specified metadata types.
 You can select a single metadata or a list separated by commas.
                                                                         This option does not take effect if you choose describe all.
     [-g | --group]                                                      Option to group global Quick Actions into GlobalActions group, false to list as object and item
-    [--output-file <path/to/output/file>]                               Path to file for redirect the output.
+    [--outputfile <path/to/output/file>]                               Path to file for redirect the output.
     [--apiversion <apiVersion>]                                         Override the api version used for api requests made by this command
     [-p | --progress]                                                   Option to report the command progress (into the selected format) or show a spinner loader